zoharbabin/prompetize/docs/adr/ADR-004_Chat_Platform_Integration_Strategy.md

     - **Reasoning:** Validates that different parts of the integration work together seamlessly.

   - **End-to-End (E2E) Tests:**
-    - **Implementation:** Implement E2E tests using Cypress to simulate user interactions with the chat platforms, verifying that prompts are correctly inserted and that the UI behaves as expected.
+    - **Implementation:** Utilize Cypress to simulate user interactions with the chat platforms, verifying that prompt insertion functions as expected across different environments.
-    - **Reasoning:** Ensures that the entire integration flow works smoothly from a user's perspective.
+    - **Reasoning:** Confirms that the entire integration flow works smoothly from a user's perspective.

+  - **Performance Testing:**
+    - **Implementation:** Use performance profiling tools to ensure that DOM monitoring and script injection do not degrade browser performance.
+    - **Reasoning:** Maintains optimal performance and responsiveness of the extension even as integrations become more complex.

 - **Continuous Integration (CI):**
-    - **Integration:** Incorporate automated tests into the CI pipeline using GitHub Actions to run tests on every commit and pull request.
+  - **Integration:** Incorporate automated tests into the CI pipeline using GitHub Actions.
+Configure workflows to run tests on every commit and pull request, ensuring that new changes do not break existing functionalities.
-    - **Reasoning:** Maintains code reliability by ensuring that new changes do not break existing functionalities.
+  - **Reasoning:** Ensures code reliability and maintainability by automatically validating changes against the test suite.

 ### Documentation Updates

 - **CHANGELOG:**
   - **Maintenance:**
-    - Record all significant changes related to chat platform integration, including feature additions, bug fixes, and security updates.
+    - Document all changes related to chat platform integration, including feature additions, bug fixes, enhancements, and security updates.
-    - Each entry should include the version number, date, and a brief description of the changes.
-    - **Reasoning:** Provides transparency and traceability for users and contributors, facilitating easier tracking of project evolution.
+    - Provide versioned entries with dates and descriptions to maintain transparency and traceability.

 - **README:**
   - **Enhancements:**
-    - **Chat Platform Integration Setup:** Provide detailed instructions on how to configure and use the chat platform integration features.
+    - **Chat Platform Integration Setup:** Provide step-by-step instructions on configuring chat platform integrations, including any necessary permissions or settings.
-    - **Usage Guidelines:** Include examples and screenshots demonstrating how to use the “Templates” button, keyboard shortcuts, and placeholder handling.
+    - **Usage Guidelines:** Detail how to use the injected UI widgets, keyboard shortcuts, and handle template placeholders.
-    - **Troubleshooting:** Offer solutions for common issues related to chat platform integration, such as failed injections or prompt insertion errors.
+    - **Troubleshooting:** Offer solutions for common integration issues, such as failed script injections or prompt insertion errors.
-    - **Contribution Guidelines:** Outline the processes for contributing to the chat platform integration features, including coding standards, testing requirements, and pull request protocols.
+    - **Contribution Guidelines:** Ensure that the `CONTRIBUTING.md` includes instructions for contributing to chat platform integrations, adhering to coding standards and security practices.
-    - **Security Practices:** Detail the security measures implemented in the integration to assure users of data protection and integrity.
-    - **Reasoning:** Ensures that users and contributors are well-informed about the security and privacy practices, fostering a secure and trustworthy environment.
+    - **Reasoning:** Ensures that users and contributors are well-informed about the chat platform integration features, facilitating effective usage and contributions.

 ### Summary